 A maintenance medication is any prescription taken daily.
 Some examples are: antidepressants, asthma medications, birth control pills, cholesterol medications, blood pressure medications, and anticonvulsants.

 Non-maintenance medications are not available through mail-order.
-Some examples are: pain management medications, muscle relaxants, cough and cold medications, anti-migraine, antibiotics, sleeping and anti-anxiety pills.
+Some examples are: pain management medications, muscle relaxants, cough and cold medications, anti-migraine, antibiotics, sleeping pills, and anti-anxiety pills.

-To receive your 90-day supply through mail-order:
+To receive your 90-day supply through Express Scripts Home Delivery:

 PO BOX 66564